PaulMcHard/SpotifyPlaylistRanker/README.md

 And makes extensive use of the Spotipy library for Python.
 Installation tips and other resources can be found here: https://github.com/plamere/spotipy

+N.B.
+We also make use of the Python Imaging Library (pillow), so install that before you try and run.